By Prajoy Dutta & Harshit Singh Jadoun

 This scheme involves assisting women victims of sex abuse and trafficking by among other things, providing them financial relief and training to enable them to be self-reliant and achieve social and economic empowerment.

-Maharashtra situated in Western India is a major center for human trafficking related activities.
-In 1997, the High Court of Maharashtra at Bombay in Public at Large vs. The State of Maharashtra21, said that proper schemes had laid down by the state government in order to ensure the proper rehabilitation of the rescued women of trafficking.
-In various workshops and conferences held by the government since, stringent measures and steps have been taken to ensure formal and non-formal education along with various vocational training is given to these rescued girls and women.
-22
+Maharashtra situated in Western India is a major center for human trafficking-related activities.
+In 1997, the High Court of Maharashtra at Bombay in Public at Large vs. The State of Maharashtra said that proper schemes had laid down by the state government in order to ensure the proper rehabilitation of the rescued women of trafficking.
+In various workshops and conferences held by the government since stringent measures and steps have been taken to ensure formal and non-formal education along with various vocational training is given to these rescued girls and women.

 A. LOOPHOLES AND IRREGULARITIES IN THE CURRENT SYSTEM

 2. The Swayamsiddha scheme implemented in West Bengal aims to benefit around 950,000 women across 650 blocks with an annual budget of Rs.
 116 crores.
 This comes to around Rs.1200/- per woman per year.
-It is highly improbable that with budget so small and meagre the scheme can effectively provide formal and vocational education and thus empower these women.24
+It is highly improbable that with a budget so small and meager the scheme can effectively provide formal and vocational education and thus empower these women.

-3. Under the “hostels for working schemes” the government of West Bengal has not clearly elaborated the procedures and measures to be followed and the budget to be allocated for this particular scheme.25
+3. Under the “hostels for working schemes”, the government of West Bengal has not clearly elaborated the procedures and measures to be followed and the budget to be allocated for this particular scheme.

-4. The Free Supply of Sewing Machines scheme implemented in the state of Tamil Nadu is only for those women who have a prior knowledge of sewing and tailoring.
+4. The Free Supply of Sewing Machines scheme implemented in the state of Tamil Nadu is only for those women who have prior knowledge of sewing and tailoring.
 There is no provision to teach women how to sew and tailor clothes.
-Thus this scheme bends in favour of those who have prior knowledge.
+Thus this scheme bends in favor of those who have prior knowledge.
 The budget allocation for this scheme also seems less.
-26

 5. One of the measures adopted by the Andhra Pradesh government is the enrolment of certain earmarked girls and women in diploma courses in various streams.
 It is not mentioned as to under what conditions are these girls and women earmarked.

-7. The budget (Rs.400 lakhs) allocated in the Stree Shakti scheme is not large enough in order to effectively help and educate all the women that need it.28
+7. The budget (Rs.400 lakhs) allocated in the Stree Shakti scheme is not large enough in order to effectively help and educate all the women that need it.

 B. SOME SUGGESTIVE GUIDELINES